- No win. No fee.

 Speak to true medical negligence experts

 It is impossible to overstate the long-term impact that a medical mistake can have on a patient and their loved ones.
-And while you can’t undo the emotional or physical damage, you should feel confident that you have a team in your corner that can help you get life back on track.
+And while no-one can undo the emotional or physical damage, you should feel confident that you have a team of specialist medical negligence solicitors in your corner that can help you get life back on track.

-At Gadsby Wicks, we promise you the best result possible.
-Through decades of combined experience, you can rely on us to support you at every stage of your claim, so you secure the compensation, answers and justice you deserve.
+At Gadsby Wicks, we promise you an experienced and specialist solicitor.
+We have decades of combined experience so that you can rely on our No Win, No Fee medical negligence solicitors to support you at every stage of your claim, in order to help you to secure the compensation, answers and justice you deserve.